Mixyfpv/mixys_quick_ducts/README.md

 |Hexagonal nut|M5 (4mm thick)|1|
 |Hexagonal bolt|M5x10mm|1|

-- (OPTIONNAL) print the bolt holder and make sure it fits in the inside face of the duct mount.
+- (OPTIONNAL) print the screw catcher and make sure it fits in the inside face of the duct mount.

 And that's it.